hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 npm install -g @username/tstuto-server
 ```

 (Make sure to replace _username_ with your actual npm username.
-You may need to run it with `sudo` depending on your setup).
+You may need to run this command with `sudo`).

 And then, start your server by running: